poliu2s/ansible/README.md

 This repo describes my server configurations put into source control with [Ansible 1.4.1](http://www.ansible.com/home) for automation.

-All boxes are running on Ubuntu 12.04 LTS hosted by CloudAtCost.
+All boxes are running on Ubuntu 12.04 LTS hosted by CloudAtCost

 ### Secrets